Limmer Boots Review: Everything You Need to Know

 Boots and trailrunners are different in that they subscribe to different ethoses, or guiding principles.

 Think of it this way.
-If you’re doing heavy field work, do you prefer a pair of pigskin leather gloves or a pair of felt or polyester liners?
+If you’re doing heavy field work, do you prefer a pair of pigskin leather gloves or a pair of polyester liners?

-Trailrunners are like svelts liners, and they have their virtues—they’re lightweight, they dry quickly, and they’re flexible.
+Trailrunners are like svelt liners, and they have their virtues—they’re lightweight, they dry quickly, and they’re flexible.

 Leather boots are like leather gloves, and they have their virtues—they offer supreme protection, enabling you to go over and through rough terrain and brush without trouble.

-One encourages the wearer to work with the earth and makes minimal impact; the other encourages the wearer to trod over the earth and makes a greater impact.
+One encourages the wearer to work with the earth and makes minimal impact; the other allows the wearer to trod over the earth and makes a greater impact.

 Final Thoughts